SWAT Team Commander (Retired)

 Can an EOD suit protect against firearms?
 Low to high caliber, such as maybe a small pistol to a large rifle.
 Thanks.

-Asked by Calvin C. about 10 years ago
+Asked by Calvin C. over 10 years ago

 My friends and I are having an argument.
 Say there was a school shooting and you were sent in to take down the gunman.
 If you spot someone in the school with a gun would you shoot first?
 Or give the gunman a chance to put the gun down